LastChemist/CodonClock/README.md

 # CodonClock
 A new featured digital clock with taste of biology

-# For persian guys you can see https://vrgl.ir/70E4O for some crude documents.
+# For persian guys you can see https://vrgl.ir/70E4O and https://vrgl.ir/3ku41 for some crude documents.
 # Preview

 ![alt GUI version (written with C#)](https://files.virgool.io/upload/users/472403/posts/fatwu01a3frt/aoobxfvhkeif.gif)\